FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/webauthn-explained.md

 In general terms, there are two types of authenticators:

-1) Hardware authenticators, such as Yubikeys
+1. Hardware authenticators, such as Yubikeys
-2) Software authenticators, built into the OS, such as Face ID
+1. Software authenticators, built into the operating system, such as Apple's Face ID or Touch ID

-Authenticators have a public/private keypair.
-The purpose of an authenticator is to hold and create this keypair.
+Authenticators store public/private keypairs securely.
+The purpose of an authenticator is to create and hold such keypairs.
 It also needs to expose the public key.
 The entire credential, which includes the public key and associated metadata, is often called a "passkey".
-It must be able to sign messages with the private key.
+Further, the authenticator must be able to sign content with the private key.

 ## A Brief Digression On Signing

-Suppose we have a user, Alice, who wants to send a message M to a user, Bob.
-We want to make sure that Bob knows that Alice sent the message and that the message hasn't been changed.
+Let's dive into message signing a bit more, since it is so critical to WebAuthn.
+Suppose you have a user, Alice, who wants to send a message M to a user, Bob.
+Alice wants to make sure that Bob knows that Alice sent the message and that the message hasn't been changed.

 {% include _image.liquid src="/assets/img/advice/webauthn-explained/alice-sending-bob-message.png" alt="Alice sending Bob a message." class="img-fluid" figure=false %}